 If you have a Word table or Excel file of all the cars, improve it as much as possible, using the fields listed above to make it as complete as practical for an import.
 The "fields" in Word or Excel become "meta tag" categories in Greenstone.
 Once any "car make" is imported into Greenstone and in the digital repository, the term is available in a pick list to classify any other Austin that is added, or any book, photo, document with Austin content.

 Although the examples above seem to show that the "cars" table is different from other "photos, books and documents table, a single table is all that is needed.
 Trial Greenstone car collections have added the "car" metadata categories to the Dublin Core categories and a single collection is the result.
 However, separate collections can be made and combined in the final Greenstone collection at any time.

 These are basic steps to create a collection with the Greenstone Digital Library software:

 New, unique metatag categories can also be created.
 For auto collections, this avoids the confusion of which data to put in the standard "subject", "title" etc. categories "Cars.manufacturer", "cars.make", "cars.year", etc. categories have been added to the trial car collections and can be used for direct searches or display of the items with these tags.

-There is a Greenstone tutorial which describes how add new metadata elements with the Metadata Set Editor.
+There is a Greenstone tutorial which describes how add new metadata elements with the Greenstone Editor for Metadata Sets (GEMS).
 Either use this approach or click on the "Manage Metadata Sets" box in the lower left when you are in Greenstone's "Enrich" panel.

 Greenstone has functions to import nearly any type of file, change the web-browser interface appearance and change how the search and browse results are displayed.
 This customization is not difficult through the Librarian Interface, but requires slightly more than very basic computer skills.